 This post contains some of our favorite recommendations for local restaurants, places to stay (including camping in Ocean City, MD) and things to do in OCMD.
 Keep reading for more!

 Toddling Traveler participates in affiliate programs including Amazon Affiliates.
 That means we may earn a commission for qualifying purchases through our links, at no additional cost to you.

-How to Get to West Ocean City
+How to Get to West Ocean City, MD

-There aren’t any major airports near the Ocean City area unless you count the small municipal airport in West Ocean City.
-(Which, speaking from experience, is an amazing place to go sky diving!)
-Aside from the Salisbury Regional Airport, the next closest airports are Baltimore and Philadelphia.
-All of that said, if you’re not visiting from across the country or outside of the US, your best option to get to OCMD is usually to drive.
+The greater Ocean City area is part of Maryland’s Eastern Shore.
+West Ocean City is a few miles from downtown Ocean City.
+Unless you’re visiting from across the country or outside of the US, your best option to get to OCMD is usually to drive.
 For most families, taking a road trip is usually a must with all the stuff that comes along with a beach vacation anyway.

 Where to Stay in West Ocean City

 There are several different types of places to stay in West Ocean City.
 Condo and house rentals in West Ocean City are plentiful, and there are a handful of hotels and places to go camping at Ocean City, MD too.
 While you won’t find oceanfront hotels in West Ocean City, there are still waterfront properties on the bay side.
 Vacation rentals also tend to be less expensive than in downtown Ocean City.